 The public health risks associated with landfills are not negligible.
 Contamination of surrounding streams and groundwater, biogas contamination of the air and potential exposure of populations to these pollutants increase the chances of cancer, chronic poisoning and issues during pregnancy .

 On the other hand, composting organic matter has the potential to mitigate greenhouse gas emissions.
 The decomposition of organic matter in the case of compost is done in the presence of oxygen and microorganisms.
 The process only releases biogenic carbon dioxide and it also traps carbon in the soil.
 This natural process is therefore carbon-neutral .

 We need to stop seeing waste as garbage.
-They have real energy and recyclability potentials.
+They have natural energy and recyclability potential.
 Improved recycling techniques, greater use of compost and better use of biogas are all effective solutions to reduce greenhouse gas emissions, ensure the circularity of resources and create jobs.

 Reducing the amount of waste produced is key to improving waste management.
-Consume less, reuse more and throw away as little as possible are the guidelines to follow for a less polluted daily life.
+Consuming less, reusing more and throwing away as little as possible are the guidelines to follow for a less polluted daily life.

 Scientific writer for the web and social networks